 - the on-site internship supervisor's evaluation

-It is the student's responsibility to submit reflection paeprs and the final assessment paper on time and to ensure that the site supervisor submits the internship evaluation form or letter.
+- It is the student's responsibility to submit reflection papers and the final assessment paper on time and to ensure that the site supervisor submits the internship evaluation form or letter.
 This should be done before the internship is finished.

 Reflection Papers and Final Assessment Paper